 The Dyson V15 Detect will absolutely transform the way you clean.
 It literally hunts dust to reveal what is on your floors.
 It's a little unsettling to see just how much dirt gathers after a few days of not vacuuming, but equally exciting to see it suctioned up with a quick pass-through.
 Not to mention, the sheer suction power that this slim cordless is able to offer.

 The Piezo sensor is an extremely cool component that gives physical proof to the huge amounts of dirt being collected.
 But after a while, you'll likely stop referencing it to validate that you're cleaning.
-I personally ran into an issue where my Piezo sensor was switched off, and it's not a feature that I missed or affected the cleaning performance of my machine.
+It does serve a purpose though, that shouldn't be overlooked, as it helps determine how much debris is detected and adjusts suction and power accordingly.

 Dyson V15 Detect: where to buy